IntelLabs/Open-Omics-Acceleration-Framework/applications/ProtGPT2/README.md

-## Overview: OpenOmics ProtGPT2
+# OpenOmics ProtGPT2
 ProtGPT2 is a popular deep language model for Protein Design.
-ProtpGPT2, trained on known proteins, generates de novo proteins sequences, hence has the potential to revolutionize domains such as healthcare, agriculture, evironmental, etc. OpenOmics ProtGPT2 is a highly optimized version of the original ProtGPT2 for modern CPUs.
+ProtpGPT2, trained on known proteins, generates de novo proteins sequences, hence has the potential to revolutionize domains such as healthcare, agriculture, evironmental, etc. OpenOmics ProtGPT2 is a highly optimized version of the original ProtGPT2 for modern CPUs, with support for lower precision computations.
 It maintains the exact same accuracy level as original ProtGPT2.

-### New features
-- Acceleration using Intel OneAPI libraries
-- Supports bfloat16 precision for faster computation

 ## Build from source
 ```bash